-Rates of NAFLD and NASH are increasing in the U.S. in concert with increasing rates of obesity and diabetes.
-In fact, NASH is now the third leading cause of liver transplant in the U.S. It is estimated that 17-33% of Americans have fatty liver, with approximately one-third going on to develop NASH.
+Rates of NAFLD and NASH are increasing in the United States in concert with increasing rates of obesity and diabetes.
+In fact, NASH is now the third leading cause of liver transplant in the United States.
+It is estimated that 17-33% of Americans have fatty liver, with approximately one-third going on to develop NASH.
 NASH is believed to affect 2-5% of adult Americans.
-Despite the progression of several interesting clinical-stage candidates by companies such as Gilead, Genfit, Regado, Conatus, Galmed, Allergan and Intercept as well as others, there are currently no FDA approved treatment options for NASH.
+Despite the progression of several interesting clinical-stage candidates by companies such as Gilead, Genfit, Madrigal, Conatus, Galmed, Allergan and Intercept as well as others, there are currently no FDA approved treatment options for NASH.
+In February 2019, Intercept announced positive topline results in its pivotal Phase 3 results of its NASH drug and as a consequence announced that it intends to file for regulatory approval in the U.S. and Europe in the second half of 2019.